** SALE ON - GREAT OFFERS - DON'T MISS THEM - STRICTLY LIMITED TIME OPPORTUNITY **

-In short, you’re sabotaging yourself!
+IBS sufferers, you’re sabotaging yourself!

 You shouldn’t say you're fine when you’re not, it rarely helps!

-When you are stressed or anxious you will experience the emotional impact of those emotions also within your body, often likely to be in your gut, making the IBS symptoms worse.
+When you are stressed or anxious, you will experience the emotional impact of those emotions also within your body, often likely to be in your gut, making the IBS symptoms worse.

 So what can you do about this?

-• The first thing is to recognize the link between mind and body, I expect every reader will be able to relate to that.
+• The first thing is to recognize the link between mind and body; I expect every reader will be able to relate to that.

 For example, when you say you are fine, your subconscious tries to match up your words with how you feel emotionally and physically.
 It instantly recognizes that it cannot relate, so this causes an internal conflict.
 Your body and mind are saying one thing, your words are saying something else.

-Your subconscious becomes conflicted, why are you saying something that is not true?
-How can you be fine, when you feel as you do?
+Your subconscious becomes conflicted.
+Why are you saying something that is not true?
+How can you be fine when you feel as you do?

-So from now on, when someone asks how you are doing if its appropriate say ‘I’m coping’ or I’m coping thank you – two words or four.
+So, when someone asks how you are doing, if it's appropriate, say ‘I’m coping’ or ‘I’m coping, thank you’ in two words or four.

 What these words do is several things.

-• Second – It lets others know you are not having the best of times – without going into detail.
-It’s like code for – leave me alone!
+• Second, it lets others know you are not having the best of times without going into detail.
+It’s like code for "leave me alone!"

-• Thirdly, your subconscious balances your answer internally – yes you are coping, you are not at your best, and it can understand your truthful reply, so it looks no further.
+• Thirdly, your subconscious balances your answer internally – yes, you are coping, you are not at your best, and it can understand your truthful reply, so it looks no further.
 You immediately stop wasting valuable energy!

 We reserve the right to change, amend or withdraw discounts without notice.